coderefinery/coderefinery.org/_posts/2020-07-31-mega-coderefinery.md

   exercises, they can join twice, one of those times for sharing their screen (second one also be web browser client).
 - We saw some interesting Zoom problems:
-    - If "waiting room" was enabled, after you first opened breakout rooms, anyone else who joined would not be in the breakout room list.
-Our recommendation is to disable waiting room after everyone has joined, before you assign breakout rooms.
-Of course this defeats the purpose, but when you otherwise can't assign people to breakout rooms and the link is private anyway...  > [name=Naoe Tatara]If I remember correctly, I feel the problem described here is slightly different from what I experienced at Mega CR.
-Even after opening breakout rooms, people can join in the meeting room, and I could assign the new people into one of the breakout rooms.
-The problem I experienced in the first couple of days was that after assigning a participant into one of the breakout rooms, and then that participant leaves from the meeting room (not only breakout room), and tries to join in the meeting room again with waiting room enabled, then that participant was kicked out from the meeting room.
-I don't still understand the mechanism behind, but I disabled waiting room function only from right before opening breakout rooms until they are closed.
-It went totally fine.
+    - Even after opening breakout rooms, people can join in the meeting room, and the host could assign the new people into one of the breakout rooms.
+The problem we experienced in the first couple of days was that after assigning a participant into one of the breakout rooms, and then that participant leaves from the meeting room (not only breakout room), and tries to join in the meeting room again with waiting room enabled, then that participant was kicked out from the meeting room.
+We don't still understand the mechanism behind, but once we disabled the waiting room function (right before opening breakout rooms until they are closed), it went totally fine.

 Recommendations:
 - Managing breakout rooms isn't too hard, but do practice.